 Module Summary – Soils, Rocks, and Landforms

 Geology is the study of our planet’s earth materials and natural resources.
 Because they are so ubiquitous and abundant, they are often taken for granted.
-The Soils, Rocks, and Landforms Module provides students with firsthand experiences with soils and rocks and modeling experiences using tools such as topographic maps and stream tables to study changes to rocks and landforms at Earth’s surface.
+The Soils, Rocks, and Landforms Module provides students with firsthand experiences with soils and rocks and modeling experiences using tools such as topographic maps and stream tables to engage with the anchor phenomenon of the surface of Earth’s landscape—the shape and the composition of landforms.
+The driving questions for the module are What are Earth’s land surface made of? and Why are landforms not the same everywhere?

 For a description of each investigation in SOILS, ROCKS, AND LANDFORMS and the correlations to the National Science Education Standards, download the SOILS, ROCKS, AND LANDFORMS Module Overview PDF.